-Placing the switcher in a 4K Frame Operating mode (Configure a 4K Frame Operating Mode Video Setting) automatically acquires and configures physical ME resources as 4K, in Suite 1.
-The result is four full 4K MEs, with three 4K keyers each.
+Placing the switcher in a 4K Frame Operating mode (Configure a 4K Frame Operating Mode Video Setting) automatically acquires and configures physical M/E resources as 4K, in Suite 1.
+The result is four full 4K M/Es, with three 4K keyers each for K-Frame and GV K-Frame X, or two full 4K M/Es with two 4K keyers each for S-series and V-series.

-Each logical 4K ME is configured from two physical MEs; referred to as VPEs (Video Processing Engines).
+Each logical 4K M/E is configured from two physical M/Es; referred to as VPEs (Video Processing Engines).
 VPEs are placed in split mode so each partition is one 1080p subimage of a 4K stream.
 Each sub-image is one fourth of a 4K image that is routed through the switcher.

-4K Quad modes require additional user setups, see the K-Frame Kayenne/Karrera/GV Korona User Manual for this and other information including how to setup 1080p 4K sub-images as a lower third, split screen, or flying 4K DPM effects over a 4K background.
+4K SDQS modes require additional user setups, see the K-Frame Kayenne/Karrera/GV Korona User Manual for this and other information including how to setup 1080p 4K sub-images as a lower third, split screen, or how to fly 4K DPM effects over a 4K background.